Lehman brokerage trustee eyes $18.3 bln payout

 Lehman's Chapter 11 plan reflects a compromise with creditor groups that had proposed their own plans.

-These groups included bondholders such as the Paulson & Co hedge fund and the California Public Employees' Retirement System pension fund, and derivatives creditors such as Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N).
+These groups included bondholders such as the Paulson & Co hedge fund and the California Public Employees' Retirement System pension fund, and derivatives creditors such as Goldman Sachs Group Inc and Morgan Stanley.

 The case is Securities Investor Protection Corp v.
 Lehman Brothers Inc. U.S. Bankruptcy Court, Southern District of New York, No. 08-01420.